 Hubert de Boüard de Laforest always believed that estates in Lalande-de-Pomerol are capable of producing outstanding wines on a par with the greatest Bordeaux appellations.
 He bought this 25-hectare (60-acre) property in 1998.

 His daughter, Coralie, shares her father’s passion for vine husbandry and making wine and helps him on the estate.
 Their technical director Philippe Nunes, adds to the strengths of this team.
 As the synergies within the team grew, a family ambition emerged to pamper this estate with all the recognition it deserves.

 Nestling in the middle of the Lalande-de-Pomerol appellation area close to the village of Pomerol, the land that makes up Château La Fleur de Boüard belonged to a postman, who passionately cultivated his vines.
 The de Boüard family therefore acquired vines in outstanding condition that had not suffered over-use and were planted very densely.
 The family has since committed to apply a strict approach that protects natural balances in order to reveal the finest secrets hidden in this terroir and to make top quality wines that will be the best of the appellation.

-Hubert de Boüard de Laforest, Coralie and Matthieu set out to reveal the full value of this terroir.
-Born in Saint-Emilion, where they grew up in the family vines at Château Angélus, they were convinced that Lalande-de-Pomerol’s vineyards have all the qualities necessary to make great wines.
+Hubert de Boüard de Laforest, and Coralie set out to reveal the full value of this terroir.
+Born in Saint-Emilion, where Coralie grew up in the family vines at Château Angélus, they were convinced with her father that Lalande-de-Pomerol’s vineyards have all the qualities necessary to make great wines.

 The land is fertile and close to tributaries of the Isle and Dordogne Rivers, and also enjoys sunny weather that is both warm and humid, providing ideal circumstances for vine cultivation.
 These mild conditions prompt early flowering of the vine.
 This local distinction explains the frequent referral to “La Fleur” (flower) in estate names in this appellation area.